markstanden/if-interested--kotlin/posts/importing-scss-modules.md

 excerpt: 'next.js now allows auto importing of css and scss out of the box, which is lovely.'
 coverImage: '/assets/blog/hello-world/cover.jpg'
 date: '2020-06-16T05:35:07.322Z'
-author:
-  name: Mark Standen
+authorName: Mark Standen
-  picture: '/assets/blog/authors/tim.jpeg'
+authorPicture: '/assets/blog/authors/tim.jpeg'
-ogImage:
-  url: '/assets/blog/hello-world/cover.jpg'
+ogImageURL: '/assets/blog/hello-world/cover.jpg'
 ---

 ## next.js now allows auto importing of css and scss out of the box, which is lovely.